jassics/security-study-plan/common-skills-study-plan.md

 5. -[ ] [Essential git commands](#git-commands) (1 week)
 6. [And remember Networking matters](#networking-matters)

-## Linux basics and Linux Commands (1-2 weeks)
+## Linux basics and Linux Commands
-It should not take more than a week to be comfortable with basic linux commands to do day to day activities.
+It should not take more than a week to be comfortable with basic Linux commands to do day-to-day activities.
-Once you are comfortable with basic command, go fo networking and other security related command in little depth.
+Once you are comfortable with basic commands, go for networking and other security-related command in little depth.

-Bug bounty hunters, Penetration testers and almost all tech focused security professionals use O.S. like Kali Linux, Parrot OS or BlackArch Linux which have lots of security tools to play with.
+Bug bounty hunters, Penetration testers, and almost all tech-focused security professionals use O.S. like Kali Linux, Parrot OS, or BlackArch Linux which have lots of security tools to play with.
-But for that you would need to know the basic working of Linux and commands.
+But for that, you would need to know the basic workings of Linux and commands.

 ### Some common (50) commands, I can think of are in alphabetical order: